MathCouple/Selection-Processes/Python/BairesDev - Data Analytics/README.md

 # All code was written on the CodeSignal platform.
+Python required.

 ## I scored 352/450